amd/quark-documentation/docs/onnx/user_guide_accuracy_improvement.rst

 1.2 Quantizing Using Mix Precision
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mix precision improved the quantized model’s accuracy by quantizing some
+Mix precision improved the quantized model's accuracy by quantizing some
 nodes with higher precision, though it leads to a loss in performance.
 The mix-precision options: A16W16_A8W16, A16W16_A16W8, A16W16_A8W8,
 A16W8_A8W8, A8W16_A8W8.
-For example, if A8W8 quantized model’s accuracy
+For example, if A8W8 quantized model's accuracy
 could not reach your target, you can use the quantization configuration
 to mix A16W8 and A8W8 as follows:

 .. code:: python

+   from quark.onnx import ModelQuantizer, PowerOfTwoMethod, QuantType
+   from quark.onnx.quantization.config.config import Config, QuantizationConfig
    import torch

    def get_acc_top1(preds, labels):